College Inquiry

-CARA’s College Inquiry program works to develop a comprehensive college-going infrastructure for high schools that supports first-generation college students, low-income students, and students of color from post-secondary exploration, to application, to enrollment.
+CARA’s College Inquiry program works to develop a comprehensive postsecondary access infrastructure for high schools that supports first-generation college students, low-income students, and students of color from postsecondary exploration, to application, to enrollment.

 The College Inquiry program embeds college and career exploration in all grades through a comprehensive, field-tested curriculum.
-We work deeply with a school’s leadership, teachers, and counselors’ to build capacity around college access in order to increase students’ enrollment into good match colleges.
+We work deeply with a school’s leadership, teachers, and counselors to build capacity around postsecondary access in order to increase students’ enrollment into good match colleges and other high-quality destinations.

 Whole School Theory of Change

-• Building staff capacity to support students through early college exploration and the stumbling blocks of the college process is a key part of College Inquiry’s whole-school model.
+• Building staff capacity to support students through early postsecondary exploration and the stumbling blocks of the enrollment process is a key part of College Inquiry’s whole-school model.

-• Consistent coaching for team members on the planning and development of college access programming.
-Coaches are experienced teachers and school counselors deeply familiar with the landscape of New York’s public schools
+• Consistent coaching for team members on the planning and development of postsecondary access programming.
+Coaches are experienced teachers and school counselors deeply familiar with the landscape of public schools

 • Professional development, both whole staff and for targeted teams, engages staff members beyond those in the school’s College Office